Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2>💼 An Enneagram 4 in the Workplace</h2>

 Enneagram Type 4 individuals bring unique strengths and challenges to the workplace.
-They are often creative, innovative, and highly intuitive, with a natural ability to think outside the box and come up with original ideas.
+They are often creative, innovative, and highly intuitive, with a natural ability to think outside the box and develop original ideas.
 They are also deeply attuned to their emotions and those of others, which can make them insightful and empathetic team members.

 Type 4s are often drawn to work that allows them to express their individuality and creativity, such as art, music, writing, or design.
 They may also be drawn to professions that involve helping others, such as counseling, social work, or teaching.
-However, they may struggle in environments that feel too rigid or rule-bound, as they value the freedom to express themselves and follow their own instincts.
+However, they may struggle in environments that feel too rigid or rule-bound, as they value the freedom to express themselves and follow their instincts.

-In the workplace, Type 4s may struggle with feelings of boredom or restlessness, particularly if they feel their work lacks meaning or purpose.
-They may also be prone to moodiness or sensitivity to criticism, and may struggle to take feedback or direction from others.
+In the workplace, Type 4s may struggle with boredom or restlessness, particularly if they feel their work lacks meaning or purpose.
+They may also be prone to moodiness or sensitivity to criticism and struggle to take feedback or direction from others.
 However, they can be deeply committed and loyal team members who bring a unique perspective and creative flair to their work.

 Learn more about <a href="/blog/enneagram/enneagram-types-working-in-teams">other types in the workplace</a>